Indonesia to limit people's mobility as study warns of surge in coronavirus deaths

-Indonesian President Joko Widodo said on Monday he planned stricter rules on mobility and social distancing as a study presented to the government warned of a risk of more than 140,000 coronavirus deaths by May without tougher action.
+Indonesian President Joko Widodo said on Monday he planned stricter rules on mobility and social distancing as a study presented to the government warned that more than 140,000 people could die from the coronavirus by May unless it takes tougher action.
 Medical experts have said the world's fourth most populous country must impose tighter movement restrictions as known cases of the highly infectious respiratory illness have gone from zero in early March to 1,414, with 122 deaths.

-Indonesia accounts for nearly half of the 250 deaths reported from across Southeast Asia, but fewer than a fifth of some 8,400 cases have been confirmed in the region.
-Nearly one-third of those cases are in Malaysia.
+Indonesia accounts for nearly half of the 250 deaths reported across Southeast Asia, but some officials and experts believe a lack of testing has masked the scale of the outbreak.
 Most infections in Indonesia have been concentrated in and around the capital Jakarta.
-The city of 10 million people has declared a state of emergency that shut down schools and public entertainment, but so far there has been no full public lockdown which the president has been reluctant to impose.
+The city of 10 million has declared a state of emergency, shutting down schools and public entertainment, but so far there has been no full public lockdown which the president has been reluctant to impose.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)